 When viewing a diamond, you don’t see the flaw.
 The only way to identify one is to look through a jeweler’s loop, which magnifies the stone by a power of ten times or more.
 Only through direct scrutiny does the flaw become noticeable.
 It is present even though the eye doesn’t see it.
 Only glimmer and reflected light emanating from an object of extreme beauty is seen.

-Our work in life with the time we have left is not to get bogged down by the bad choices of our past; we seek to improve the quality of the diamond and eliminate as many of its flaws as possible.
-Your life has meaning because you were put in this world (1) to make the right choices and (2) learn how to live with yourself when you don’t.
-The way to do this is to have a moral barometer serving as a beacon for your decision-making, and the Torah has served that purpose for Jews since antiquity.
+One of life’s challenges is not to get bogged down by the bad choices of our past.
+But how?
+Reframe.
+See yourself as a diamond trying to eliminate as many flaws as possible and learn how to live with yourself when you don’t.
+The way to do this is to have a moral barometer; for Jews, the Torah–the source of Jewish values— has been our barometer.

 What do you do when you are in a dark place due to your poor life choices?
 The way out of the darkness is not to lose hope, it is to realize that your precious soul has unlimited potential— and the ability to change.
 What do you do when you reach a point in life that finds you far away from where you thought you would be?
 Realize that you are a diamond in the rough, the real thing, not cubic zirconium.
 You might have to be tough to get your diamond sparkling, but realize that you were created for this purpose and that you will be helped along the journey, both by HaShem and also the good people you will meet along the way.